hl-valdemar/BSc-Thesis/report/main.typ

 The remainder of this thesis is structured as follows:

-#note[Check that these titles correctly correspond to their reference.]

 *@preliminaries: Preliminaries* provides the theoretical foundations of reinforcement learning and explores existing approaches to handling sparse rewards.
 This chapter establishes the mathematical framework and notation used throughout the thesis.

 *@theoretical_framework: Theoretical Framework* presents our hypothesis and analytical approach.
-#maybe[We develop the mathematical foundations for comparing GFlowNets and BEN, with particular attention to their theoretical guarantees and limitations.]
+We develop the mathematical foundations for comparing GFlowNets and BEN.

 *@experimental_design: Experimental Design* details our testing methodology, including environment specifications, evaluation metrics, and implementation details.
-#maybe[This chapter ensures reproducibility and clarity in our experimental approach.]

-*@results_and_analysis: Results and Analysis* presents our findings, including both quantitative performance metrics #maybe[and qualitative analysis of learning behaviors].
+*@results_and_analysis: Results and Analysis* presents our findings, including both quantitative performance metrics and qualitative analysis of learning behaviors.
 We examine how each algorithm handles the exploration-exploitation trade-off and adapts to varying levels of reward sparsity.

 *@conclusion: Conclusion* summarizes our findings, discusses their implications for the field, and suggests directions for future research.